dadanhan/hurst-exp/README.md

 singleexpest.py is the python script to use to classify a single trajectory with a single Hurst exponent.

 multiexpest.py is the python script to use to classify a single trajectory with varying Hurst exponent by using a symmetric moving window.

+More information can be found on https://www.biorxiv.org/content/10.1101/777615v2 or message/email me (Daniel S Han).